What Is a Heat Transfer Logo? Definition, Process, and Best Practices

 Design and prepress best practices for heat transfer logos

-If you’re deciding what a heat transfer logo will look like before you press it, prepress choices are where you win.
-The biggest practical issues are usually tiny text, overly complex gradients, and artwork that doesn’t account for layering or film thickness.
+Prepress choices are where you win or lose.
+The biggest issues are tiny text, complex gradients, and art that ignores layering or film thickness.

 Artwork element Common risk Practical fix